JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ### Intersect this

 We've now ready to tackle the job of finding the coordinates of the two points where two circles intersect.
-There isn't currently a Luxor function to do this (please submit your pull requests!), but there's an easy alternative: find the point where each circle cuts a vertical line drawn through O.
+There's a Luxor function called `intersection_line_circle` that finds the point or points where a line intersects a circle.
+So we can find the points where one of the circles crosses a vertical line drawn through O. Because of the symmetry, we'll only have to do circle A.

-The `intersection_line_circle()` function does just this.
-It takes four arguments: two points and a point/radius combination, and it returns a Boolean success/failure flag followed by the two points.
-Then we'll test (`if nints == 2`) that there are two intersection points, then draw and label them using our new broadcasting superpowers.

 ```
 @png begin